Royal Family News

 According to Us Weekly, the Queen found Harry's latest interview hurtful and is unimpressed with him right now.

-and are also reportedly livid with Harry.
+Prince Charles and Prince William are also reportedly livid with Harry.

 The Royals do not want to engage with Harry's comments because they feel it was thoughtless and irresponsible of him to once again shade the firm so soon after Prince Philip's death.